 Please view on a screen larger than 13 inches.

-Our external partnerships are critical to us and help extend the services we offer.
+Collaborations with the commercial sector help us generate additional sources of income.
 In the past year we have secured more than £12,000 of financial support from Shell and Muller Wiseman and are actively developing relationships with several other businesses whose priorities we complement.
-A special mention here goes to the tireless work of The Friends of Kirkcaldy Galleries who continue to raise funds to support the Museum.
+Income is also generated from non-commercial sources; a special mention here goes to the tireless work of The Friends of Kirkcaldy Galleries who continue to raise funds to support the Museum.

 Over 240 talented amateur artists from across the Kingdom created work to be displayed in the 2017 Fife Art Exhibition at Lochgelly Centre.
 This is Shell’s longest running community sponsorship and their support makes this exhibition a real favourite.
 The six winning artists each received a £200 Shell award and saw their works displayed in Kirkcaldy Galleries.
 They were then presented to NHS Fife for permanent display in a variety of health care venues.
 2017’s winners were Ann West, Mhairi Lafferty, Marjorie Rae, Jock Ferguson, Roy McGowan and Millie Dickinson.